HarFProFour12/projectgen/README.md

 * GitHub release
 * Windows VM testing

-I have left to do:
+More stuff I could do:

 * More testing
 * More UI improvements
 * More AI improvements
-* Additional features based on feedback
+* Additional features based on user feedback

 ## Design

-ProjectGen uses a simple interface designed to make the process of going from an idea to an actual project as quick as possible.
+ProjectGen uses a simple GUI designed to make the process of going from just a project idea to an actual finished product as fast as possible.

-The interface uses different sections and cards to separate the project requirements, generated ideas, and build guides.
+The interface uses different sections/cards to separate the project requirements, generated ideas, and build guides.

-The application was designed around the idea that you shouldn't need to already know exactly what you want to build.
-You can just enter what you have available and let ProjectGen come up with ideas.
+The app was designed around the idea that you don't need to already know exactly what you want to build.
+You can just enter what you have and let ProjectGen come up with the ideas.

-The ProjectGen icon was designed specifically for the application.
+The ProjectGen icon was designed specifically for the application, by first making a prototype in canva and then enhancing it using AI.

 ## Built With